This advertisement appeared in the 1997 UK tour program:

 * Nesmith has released over thirteen solo albums, slightly more than The Monkees achieved.
 His most famous solo song, "Different Drum," was covered by The Lemonheads in what many consider to be their finest moment.

 Written by Cathy Hurley and Kevin Dillon, the two review various stops on the '97 UK tour in this article that originally appeared in the June 1997 issue of Monkee Business Fanzine.
-Click each image to enlarge.
+The opening act for these shows, Nancy Boy, featuring Michael Nesmith's son Jason, is also spotlighted.